Teacher Education Program 2013-2014

 Portfolio (Claim 1, Claim 2, Claim 3)

-Undergraduate candidates develop a portfolio during their time in the program that demonstrates their practical mastery of the TEAC claims and the New Jersey Standards.
-Only six portfolios were evaluated and all earned an A, indicating skills of proficient or above.
-There was no rubric for the portfolio, one is currently being developed and will be piloted during the 2014-2015 school year.
+Undergraduate candidates develop a portfolio during their time in the program that demonstrates their practical mastery of the TEAC and CAEP claims and the New Jersey Standards.
+Thirty five portfolios were evaluated and all earned an A, indicating skills of proficient or above.
+The pilot for the rubric had 91% far exceed expectation and 9% exceed expectations and students scored a mean GPA of 3.77.

 Lesson/unit plans (Claim 2)

 Candidates are assessed on lesson plans and unit plans, with rubrics based on the work of Madeline Hunter and on Wiggins & McTighe, respectively.
-For the 2012-2013 academic year, candidates were rated as follows: On the advanced lesson plan, 65% were rated advanced proficient and 26% were rated proficient.
-On the unit plan, 83% were rated advanced proficient and 13% were rated proficient.
+For the 2013 – 2014 academic year, candidates were rated as follows: On the advanced lesson plan students had a mean score of 2.77 out of 3 (92%).

 Praxis (Claim 1)